A Variety of Workshops!

 Turn a favourite view, landscape, seascape or harbour scene into a fabric picture.

 Working on a small scale you will learn how to simplify and translate your own photographs or sketched image into a piece of textile art.
 The ideal project for using up scraps of fabric that you have been hoarding!
 We will add the details and ‘drawn’ parts of our pictures by machine or hand stitching.
-End the day by mounting your piece of work
+End the day by mounting your piece of work.

 A beginners’ workshop on free motion embroidery.

-The day is packed full of lots of exciting exercises and we will explore the use of the machine as a drawing tool.
+The day is packed full of lots of exciting exercises as we explore the use of the machine as a drawing tool.
 The day is devised so that the student becomes confident with dropping the feed-dogs and sewing in this popular way.
 Using simple appliqué shapes as a base for free machining, students will discover the wide range of applications of this technique including various craft projects, quilt making and wall hangings.

-Appliqué Table Runner:
+Appliqué Table Runner: 2 day workshop

 Make a delightful and unique centre piece for your dining room, kitchen, coffee, or even your picnic table, at times of celebration or to just cheer up the everyday.
 Decorate using appliqué rows of quaint Cornish cottages and cheerful bunting, this coastal inspired cotton runner embellished with fine stripe fabrics, spots and checks will bring a breezy look to your table or sideboard.